eclecticlogic/stepper/README.md

 ```

+As you can see, the above code feels like a modern programming language (Stepper seeks compatibility with Javascript
+expression syntax and built-in functions).
+The Stepper compiler turns the variables used into ASL json attributes and
-Stepper will compile the code above into the following Step Function state machine.
+then creates a supporting Lambda function to evaluate expressions used.
+Stepper will compile the code above into the
+following state machine.

 <details>
-    <summary>JSON for Fibonnaci step function ...</summary>
+    <summary>JSON for Fibonnaci step function ... (click to expand).</summary>

 ```json
 {